BaoNV1/ISTQB-app/README.md

 ## What this project includes

-- A landing dashboard with Chapter 1–3 interactive study pages
+- A landing dashboard with Chapter 1–6 interactive study pages
-- English and Vietnamese chapter notes
+- English and Vietnamese chapter notes for Chapters 1–6
-- Chapter quizzes, glossaries, and mind maps for Chapters 1–3
+- Chapter quizzes, glossaries, and mind maps for Chapters 1–6
 - A one-page summary and a 2.5-month study plan
-- Chapter 4–6 glossary and mind map source files in `doc/`
+- ISTQB CTFL syllabus references and mock exam practice materials

 ## Main files

 - `index.html` – the main study page
-- `src/page/chapter1/index.html`, `src/page/chapter2/index.html`, `src/page/chapter3/index.html` – interactive chapter content
+- `src/page/chapter1/index.html` through `src/page/chapter6/index.html` – interactive chapter content
 - `doc/` – study materials, summaries, and planning files
 - `doc/chapter1` to `doc/chapter6` – chapter-specific glossary and mind map files
 - `doc/one_page_summary.html` – quick revision summary
+- `doc/Mock_Exam/` – mock exam questions and answer materials

 ## How to open it